GuglielmoCerri/GuglielmoCerri/README.md

 1. **[AutoViML/featurewiz](https://github.com/AutoViML/featurewiz)**: I've added a `skip_xgboost` feature which allows skipping the recursive xgboost step.
 This was done in response to an open issue and the code was subsequently incorporated into the main repository.

 2. **[adamewing/bamsurgeon](https://github.com/adamewing/bamsurgeon)**: I've introduced a new `vcf` parameter to the `addsv.py` and `addsnv.py` scripts.
-This new parameter allows users to directly pass a VCF file path to the script, enhancing its versatility and utility.
+This new parameter allows users to directly pass a VCF file path to the scripts, enhancing its versatility and utility.
+I also fixed a `ZeroDivisionError` in `asmregion.py`.
+This fix, which prevents a crash when the number of reads is zero .
 This improvement simplifies the workflow, making the script more flexible and easier to use.

 &nbsp;